National Patient Group Direction Templates and Medicines Policy & Governance Principles

-PGDs will be developed in Short Life Working Groups (SLWGs) which will include Subject Matter Experts (SMEs) and relevant national clinical bodies.
+PGD templates will be developed in Short Life Working Groups (SLWGs) which will include Subject Matter Experts (SMEs) and relevant national clinical bodies.
 SMEs will be recognised leaders working in the clinical environment where the PGDs will be used.
 Further details on the process can be found below.
-Our PGD work plan is also shared.
+The current PGD work plan is also shared.
 The follow the links below to the published PGD templates.